 Beyond compliance and altruism – opportunity!!!

-Most people aren’t aware that – at an increasing rate since the 1990s – leading business innovators have been doing well BY doing good.
+Because of the mindset that “the environment is the responsibility of government and charities”, most people aren’t aware that – at an increasing rate since the 1990s – leading business innovators have been doing well BY doing environmental good.

 Mainstream global production has defaulted forwards using 19th century 1-way, mine/make/use/dump supply chain design principles – increasingly dodgy principles that treat nature as an infinite, inexhaustible commodity.